 For content, it’s common knowledge that if you quote another person’s work, you better have permission -- and at the very least, cite the source.
-Otherwise you’re infringing on copyright laws, which can have costly consequences.
+Otherwise, you’re infringing on copyright laws, which can have costly consequences.

 But when it comes to images in content, it gets a little more complicated.
 For many, they think if it’s on the internet, it’s fair game.
 But that’s not how it works (that’s not how any of this works).

-Most people think by adding a couple words, they’ve created an original meme, or by adding a different filter, they’ve created an original JPEG.
+Most people think by adding a couple of words, they’ve created an original meme, or by adding a different filter, they’ve created an original JPEG.
 Wrong.
 The harsh reality is that’s not always the case.
 The “text” or “filter” might be “original,” but the image isn’t.

-Being unaware of copyright rules for images not only will leave you in hot water, they’ll put a dent in your wallet, too.
+Being unaware of copyright rules for images not only will leave you in hot water, but they’ll also put a dent in your wallet, too.
 Before you share, make sure you’re familiar with the following: